-- Flying with Pets in the Cabin: Small dogs and cats, who are at least 16 weeks old and fully weaned, may travel in the passenger cabin.
-Both soft-sided and hard-sided carriers are permitted.
+- Flying with Pets in the Cabin: Small dogs and cats, who are at least 8 weeks old and fully weaned, may travel in the passenger cabin for up to 6 hours.
+Flexible or soft plastic pouch carriers with an absorbent base are permitted.
 Your pet must be small enough to stand up and turn around in their carriers, and ride comfortably beneath the seat in front of you.
-Please not that different fees are associated with different departure locations.
+Please note that different fees are associated with different departure locations.

 - Flying Pets in Checked Baggage: Dogs and cats that are too big to fit in the cabin can safely ride in the pressurized cargo hold.
-Your pet must have a hard-sided, leak proof crate or container that locks with a padlock.
-Stronger and more energetic breeds of dogs will require reinforced carriers.
+Your pet must have a hard-sided, leak proof crate or container.
 Certain restrictions apply for snub-nose animals, so be sure to verify your breed qualifies to fly as checked baggage.

-- Flying Pets as Cargo: Should you need to transport an unaccompanied animal, Air Canada offers the option of flying an animal as air freight.
+- Flying Pets as Cargo: Should you need to transport an unaccompanied animal, Aeromexico offers the option of flying an animal as air freight.
 This makes it possible to transport a variety of animals safely.
-Air Canada has designated holding facilities where your pet will stay between connecting flight, as well as comfort stops and overnight stays with Air Canada Cargo partner kennels.
+Aeromexico has designated holding facilities where your pet will stay between connecting flight, as well as comfort stops and overnight stays with Aeromexico Cargo partner kennels.